Grammar Assignments Overview

 Explainer videos guide students through the details of a specific grammar concept.
 A transcript of the video will appear in large font directly beneath the video player.

-Each lesson will show a monologue or conversation with native Spanish speakers, accompanied by practice exercises that may offer multiple choice options or require students to type an answer.
+Each lesson includes a monologue or conversation with native Spanish speakers, accompanied by practice exercises that may offer multiple choice options or require students to type an answer.
 When a video is included, students can move their mouse over the video player to pause or replay the video or start it at certain points.
 They can also hover their mouse over parts of the written transcript to see English translations.

 If students need extra help with the grammar topic, they can click the page icon in the top right corner.